- Ski Weekends

 At a glance

-Zell am See enjoys a stunning lakeside setting and a picturesque, traffic-free, cobbled resort centre with a great selection of shops, bars, cafes and restaurants.
-Kaprun is less than 10 kilometres from Zell am See, slightly smaller than its lakeside neighbour and offers skiing from the resort and on the glacier.
+Zell am See enjoys a stunning, lakeside setting and a picturesque, traffic-free, cobbled resort centre with a great selection of shops, bars, cafes and restaurants.
+Kaprun is just a few miles from Zell am See, slightly smaller and offers skiing from the resort and on the snow sure glacier.
 There is lively après-ski and nightlife in both resorts.

 On the Mountain

-Zell am See’s local mountain, the Schmittenhohe, has extensive snow-making on all runs, some charming, rustic mountain huts and snow parks.
-The City Xpress from the resort centre, the Areitbahn and Schmittenhohebahn all offer modern, efficient access to the skiing and the ZellamSeeXpress lift connects to Saalbach via Viehofen (short hop on the ski bus to the Schonleitenbahn).
+Zell am See offers varied terrain with sensational views over the glistening Lake Zell and across to the Hohe Tauern National Park.
+Zell’s local mountain, the Schmittenhohe, has extensive snow-making on all runs, plenty of gentle tree-lined skiing ideal for families and novices and some charming, rustic mountain huts.
+The City Xpress from the resort centre, the Areitbahn and Schmittenhohebahn all offer modern, efficient access to the skiing and the ZellamSeeXpress lift connects to Saalbach via Viehofen (short hop on the ski bus to the Schonleitenbahn, Saalbach).

-In Kaprun, the ambitious K-onnection Lift now allows lift access directly from the resort centre to the snow-sure Kitzsteinhorn ski area via the local Maiskogel mountain.
-With a top station of 3,029 metres, freeride and ski touring routes, dedicated family areas and snow parks, Kaprun really does have something for everyone.
+Kaprun’s new K-onnection Gondola offers direct access from the resort centre to the Kitzsteinhorn ski area via the local Maiskogel mountain.
+With a top station at 3,029 metres (Check out the Gipfelwelt 3000 Summit Visitors Centre), dedicated family areas, freestyle snow parks, freeride and ski touring routes, Kaprun has something for all ability levels.

 Off the Mountain

-Après-ski is lively in Zell am See with popular spots including the City Xpress Umbrella Bar, Castle Bar near the Hotel Neue Post and the legendary Villa Crazy Daisy.
-The picturesque, traffic-free centre is also perfect for a leisurely stroll with plenty of shops to explore and a wide choice of restaurants, bars and clubs on offer.
+Après-ski is lively in Zell am See with popular spots including the City Xpress Umbrella Bar, Castle Bar and the longstanding Villa Crazy Daisy.
+The picturesque, traffic-free centre is perfect for a leisurely stroll with boutique shops, restaurants, cafes and cosy bars.

-In Kaprun, the Pavillon bar attracts the crowds after skiing and a clutch of bars at the other end of the high street – Kitsch & Bitter, Rotor Bar & Lounge - offer late night entertainment in Kaprun.
+In Kaprun, the Pavillon bar attracts the crowds after skiing and a clutch of bars at the other end of the high street – Kitsch & Bitter, Barracuda and Backflip – offer late night entertainment.